Bijman/srb2bld/README.md

 4. If on Linux you get error with "/dev/fuse" or FUSE when running script, then load fuse module with `sudo modprobe fuse`.
 You can write "fuse" in configuration file, usually in file "/etc/modules" or "/etc/modules-load.d/fuse.conf" or "/etc/conf.d/modules/fuse.conf", to automatically load this module at boot.

-5. If 64-bit Linux system has issues with loading "Sonic Robo Blast 2 Final Demo" (AppImage or installed), make sure you have installed 32-bit versions of FUSE and glibc:
+5. If 64-bit Linux system has issues with creating or loading "Sonic Robo Blast 2 Final Demo" (AppImage or installed), make sure you have installed 32-bit versions of FUSE and glibc:
     - Debian/Ubuntu/Debian based/Ubuntu based: `sudo dpkg --add-architecture i386 && sudo apt update && sudo apt install fuse:i386 libc6:i386 zlib1g:i386`

+6. If Linux system has issue with loading compiled libraries, even though they are installed, set `export LD_LIBRARY_PATH="/usr/local/lib:$LD_LIBRARY_PATH"` in "\~/.bash_profile" or "\~/.zshrc".